openshift/installer/docs/user/overview.md

 openshift-install --dir=cluster-0 create cluster
 ```

+**Note**: After upgrading the installer, we recommend that you regenerate your `install-config.yaml`
+templates to deploy corresponding RHCOS updates.

 Supplying a previously-generated install-config like this is [explicitly part of the stable API](versioning.md).

 You can also edit the assets in the asset directory during a single run.